Home - Bookapy Book Preview

 "Are you asking or telling?"
 I inquired.

 "Feel free to give your input, Mike.
-There are no sure answers here, and it's your wife."
+There are no certain answers here, and she's your wife."

 "I think I'd do the EEG first and decide what to do next.
-If it's completely normal, then most likely she doesn't have a bleed or embolism, right?"
+If the EEG is completely normal, then most likely she doesn't have a bleed or embolism, right?"

 "Most likely not."